probe-lab/website/content.en/tools/_index.md

 ProbeLab is conducting an experiment called [`tiros`](https://github.com/plprobelab/tiros).
-Tiros is a website measurement tool that is designed to help developers optimize the performance of their websites.
-This experiment measures retrieval and rendering metrics of websites loaded over IPFS.
+Tiros is a website measurement tool that is designed to help developers optimize the performance of their IPFS-hosted websites. `Tiros`-based experiments measure retrieval and rendering metrics of websites loaded over IPFS.
 It also measures and compares the IPFS metrics with their HTTPS counterparts.